cardboardci/dockerfiles/docs/www/common-base-image.md

 cardboardci/base is an Ubuntu Docker image created with reproducibility in mind.
 This image serves as a base image for other CardboardCI images, supplying common dependencies and expected standards.
 This helps ensure that all images behave similar when chained together or executed in sequence.

-Any image developed should use this as a base image to avoid unique image configurations that do not work as expected.
+Any image developed should use this as a base image to avoid unique image configurations.

 ## Getting Started